Mainframe-Renewal-Project/sear-docs/index.md

 > * _If you are entering information with special or national characters, users viewing or altering this information from terminals using differnt or international codepages may see unexpected data._
 > * _Please consult a list of invariant characters to use for such information if this applies to you._

+## Mission Statement

+As automation becomes more and more prevalent, the need to manage the security environment programmaticaly increases.
+On z/OS that means managing a security product like the IBM **Resource Access Control Facility** _(RACF)_.
+RACF is the primary facility for managing identity, authority, and access control for z/OS.
+There are more than 50 callable services with assembler interfaces that are part of the RACF API.
+The complete set of interfaces can be found [here](http://publibz.boulder.ibm.com/epubs/pdf/ich2d112.pdf).

+&nbsp;

+While there are a number of languages that can be used to manage RACF, _(from low level lnaguages like Assembler to higher level languages like REXX)_, the need to be able to easily exploit RACF management functions using existing indurstry standard programming languages and even programming languages that don't exist yet is paramount.
+The RACFu project is focused on making RACF management functions available to all programming languages that have native JSON support and a foreign language interface for C/C++.
+This will make it easier to pivot to new tools and programming languages as technology, skills, and business needs continue to evolve in the forseeable future.

 ## Dependencies

 * z/OS **2.4** or higher.